originphp/website/source/docs/mailbox.md

 - textPart - gets a specific decoded body
 - htmlPart - gets a specific decoded body

-methods
+#### Methods

 - isBounce - detects if the message is a bounced message
 - isAutoresponder - detects if the message is an autoresponder
 - isDeliveryStatusReport - if its a DSR
-- hasAttachments - if the message has attachements
+- hasAttachments - if the message has attachments
-- attachements - an array of attachments.
+- attachments - an array of attachments.
 Attachments are saved to disk in a tmp directory and the array
 - headers - an array of parsed and decoded headers provides the name and path of the file
-- recipients - an array of all email addresses that the message was sent to (to,cc and bcc)
+- recipients - an array of all email addresses from the to,cc and bcc headers
 - contentType - gets the email content type
 - multiPart - if the message has multiple parts
 - hasHtml
 - hasText

 ### Callbacks & Hooks

 The `Mailbox` object comes with the `intitialize`, `startup` and `shutdown` events as per the rest of the framework.

-You can also register callbacks to be called before or after processing
+You can also register callbacks to be called before or after the processing of the email message.

 ```php
 $this->beforeProcess('someFunction');